Octopus

 Mothers do not usually feed during this period, so that at the end they are often too weak to continue with their lives, resulting in their death in the few weeks following.
 Males also experience rapid senescence after reproduction and die shortly thereafter.

-You may be interested: Dolphin
+You may be interested: Land Animals

 How long do octopuses live?